-Despite the fact that trailing slashes can affect SEO, WordPress website owners often do not know how to manage whether or not they are included to their permalinks.
+Simply speaking, trailing slashes refer to the forward slash at the end of URLs.
+Many WordPress site owners do not know how to control whether or not they are added to the permalinks.

 What Are the Trailing Slashes?